blockades/mmt_resources/research/secp_writeup.md

   timestamp: 1549395437491 }
 ```

 ## Security issues

-Implementing this could introduce a hoard of issues, but at this proof-of-concept level we have not prioritised this.
+Allowing these signatures on the Scuttlebutt network could introduce security issues, but at this proof-of-concept level we have not made this our primary concern.
 It is anyway worth noting the following:

-[secp256k1-node](https://github.com/cryptocoinjs/secp256k1-node) explicitly states in the readme that it is an experimental module.
+The library we have used, [secp256k1-node](https://github.com/cryptocoinjs/secp256k1-node), explicitly states in the readme that it is an experimental module.

 To protect against the ['chosen protocol attack'](https://www.schneier.com/academic/paperfiles/paper-chosen-protocol.pdf), we don't want a valid SSB message to also be a valid Etherum transaction _ever_.
 In SSB this is addressed by using the `hmac_key` argument to `ssb-keys.signObj`.
 The idea is that there is a separate `hmac_key` for each type of thing which one is able to sign, and then `signObj(keys, hmac_key, obj)` is the same as `sign(keys, hmac(obj, hmac_key))`.
 This means it is almost impossible that `hmac(obj, hmac_key)` could also be a valid Ethereum transaction.